danieldesrochers/idasen-ui/README.md

 You are connected!
 ------------------
 Once connected to the desk, current desk position will be displayed and moving buttons will be enabled.
-Click Bluetooth button to discover your desk and save initial configuration.
 - Press and maintain the up/down arrow the move the desk to the desired position.
 - Press M(emory) button to save the current position to 1 or 2.
 - Press position 1 or 2 to move the desk to the save position.